pharo-ai/linear-models-posts/using-logistic-regression.md

 yTest := diabetesPimaTestDF column: 'Outcome'.

-"Converting the DataFrame into an array of arrays For using it in the linar model.
+"Converting the DataFrame into an array of arrays For using it in the linear model.
 For now, the linear model does not work on a DataFrame." xTrain := xTrain asArray. yTrain := yTrain asArray.